 These days his creative energies are largely put into the continued development of a singular take on "Live Electronic Music" incorporating an ever-changing hybrid software & hardware-based system that allows for the desired complexities of sound & vision.
-While this work has recently manifested itself as a pair of albums for Editions Mego entitled "Generators" & "Occlusions," it's largely intended for the stage.
-More recently, Keith has been performing a piece titled "Redactions," incorporating thematically & geographically relevant Musique Concrète elements into the modular setup.
-He is set to launch a new series of scalable, equestrian-themed digital music frameworks under the "Grid Work" banner in early 2017.
+While this work has manifested itself as a pair of albums for Editions Mego entitled "Generators" & "Occlusions," it's largely intended for the stage.
+More recently, Keith has been performing a piece titled "Redactions," incorporating thematically & geographically relevant Musique Concrète elements into the modular setup alongside the "Generators" & "Occlusions" frameworks.

-Over the past 20 years, Keith has given over 500 performances of his music - everything from solemn held-tones to pointillist reckless-abandon - at venues ranging from "Punk" basements to some of the most celebrated European & North-American festival stages such as Akousma, CTM, Dissonanze, Electronica En Abril, Impakt, Kontraste, Lanaudière, LUFF, Mutek, Novas Frequencias, Présences Électroniques, Skanu Mesz, Sonic Acts, Suoni Per Il Popolo, Terraforma, Ultrahang, Unsound, Werkleitz, ZKM, etc. In addition, he has given dozens of artist talks & history lectures at prestigious institutions including the Banff Centre, Dartmouth, Harvard, Johns Hopkins, & MIT & has taken part in Colloquia, acted as Guest Faculty, co-curated music festivals & organized concerts & film events in the Boston area & beyond.
+Over the past 20+ years, Keith has given over 500 performances - everything from solemn held-tones to pointillist reckless-abandon - at venues ranging from "Punk" basements to some of the most celebrated European & North-American festival stages such as Akousma, Berliner Festspiele, CTM, Dissonanze, Electronica En Abril, Geometry of Now, Impakt, Kontraste, Lanaudière, LUFF, MaerzMusik, Mutek, Novas Frequencias, Présences Électroniques, Skanu Mesz, Sonic Acts, Suoni Per Il Popolo, Terraforma, Ultrahang, Unsound, Werkleitz, ZKM, etc. In addition, he has given dozens of artist talks & lectures at prestigious institutions including the Banff Centre, Dartmouth, Harvard, Johns Hopkins, & MIT & has taken part in Colloquia, acted as Guest Faculty, co-curated music festivals & organized concerts & film events in the Boston area & beyond.

 He has collaborated both on stage & record with Oren Ambarchi, Caboladies, Rhys Chatham, Tony Conrad, Greg Davis, Frans de Waard, Deerhunter, JD Emmanuel, Lawrence English, Mark Fell, Robin Fox, David Grubbs, Glenn Jones, Michael Karoli & Malcolm Mooney (Can), Eli Keszler, Felix Kubin, Okkyung Lee, Alan Licht, Matmos, Norbert Möslang, Geoff Mullen, Benjamin Nelson, Charlemagne Palestine, Terry Riley, Joel Ryan, Jessica Rylan, Uwe Schmidt, TV Pow, Ben Vida, Nate Wooley, C. Spencer Yeh, and countless others.
 He is also known for performances and realizations of works by composers such as Ilhan Mimaroglu, Phill Niblock, Dick Raaijmakers and Conrad Schnitzler.
 He has composed for dance, and his music has been set to motion by choreographers & dance ensembles including Chantal Yzermans, Le Supplici, the Andersson Dance Company, and the NYU New Music and Dance Ensemble.
 He has supplied music and sound-design for several video game & "music for picture" projects, advertisements, and assorted environments, including film & audio installations.